salsabilarh/forumapi-backend-expert-dicoding/readme.md

 ## Executive Summary

-Forum API is the capstone of the Backend JavaScript Learning Path — the point where every concept from the preceding sixth stages converges into a single, coherent system: a discussion forum where users can create threads, post and delete comments, add and delete threaded replies, and toggle likes on comments.
+Forum API is the final capstone of the Backend JavaScript Learning Path — the point where every concept from the preceding six stages converges into a single, coherent system: a discussion forum where users can create threads, post and delete comments, add and delete threaded replies, and toggle likes on comments.

 What makes this project architecturally significant is not the feature set — it is the **discipline of separation**.
 Every use case is independently testable without touching a database, a framework, or an HTTP server.
 Every infrastructure concern (PostgreSQL, bcrypt, JWT) is injected as a dependency rather than imported directly.
 The result is a codebase where swapping the database or the web framework requires changes in exactly one place.